Statue of Juan José Arreola

 A statue of Juan José Arreola is installed along the Rotonda de los Jaliscienses Ilustres, in Centro, Guadalajara, in the Mexican state of Jalisco.
-The statue was installed on 20 September 2015 and it was inaugurated the next day, the 97th anniversary of his birth.
-His rests remain there.
-It is a bronze statue that weights 220 kg and features Arreola with his hand slightly raised.
-It was created by Rubén Orozco, aided by Claudia and Orso Arreola, Juan José's offsprings.
+The statue was installed on 20 September 2015 and inaugurated the next day, the 97th anniversary of his birth.
+His remains rest there.
+It is a bronze statue that weighs 220 kg and features Arreola with his right hand slightly raised.
+It was created by Rubén Orozco, aided by Claudia and Orso Arreola, Juan José's offspring.